 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
-More guidance on childhood neglect including training and resource materials can be found on the department's website.
+More information on childhood neglect including training and resource materials can be found on the Safeguarding children section of the department's website.

 Physical abuse